Biology courses

 BIO320 - Pharmacology

-A survey of the pharmacologic basis of therapeutics beginning with an introduction to the principles of pharmacology.
+(4 credits) A survey of the pharmacologic basis of therapeutics beginning with an introduction to the principles of pharmacology.
 This is followed by a survey of the more important drugs used in medicine with emphasis on mechanism of action, clinical use, and adverse effects.
-Prerequisites: BIO222 and CHE101, 102 or CHE111, 112.
-(4 credits)
+Prerequisites: BIO122 or BIO222 and CHE102 or CHE108SN or CHE112.

 BIO326 - Biochemistry: Proteins and Metabolism

-A fundamental course surveying biomolecules, catabolism, bioenergetics and biosynthesis.
+(4 credits) A fundamental course surveying biomolecules, catabolism, bioenergetics and biosynthesis.
 Prerequisites: CHE321 and 322.
-(4 credits)
+Cross-Referenced: Cross-referenced in chemistry.
+Note: Includes 3 hours of lab per week.
+A fee is associated with this course.

 BIO327WI - Biochemistry: Molecular Genetics